constantin-zackl/DataR/README.md

 ## The results

 The Principal Component Analysis can reveal how exactly the patients vary in their expression.
 The Score Plot is a good start to see if there is a significant difference.
 For understanding this difference the Loading Plot shows the Genes which construct the view seen in the Score Plot.
-With the Gene names same or different Expression Names can be found.
+Strongly correlated Genes are expressed with very close arrows.
+The displayed Gene names can be used to get more information about the genes in the internet or databases.

 ## Further Information